Whether from a minor car accident or a game of flag football, concussions are surprisingly common.

 Concussions occur whenever the brain moves or shifts within the skull, usually due to some kind of force.
-You might get a concussion when your car is rear-ended and your head snaps forward from the momentum or you hit your head during a fall.
+You might get a concussion, when your car is rear-ended and your head snaps forward from the momentum or you hit your head during a fall.

 The symptoms of thought include difficulty concentrating or feeling slowed down while thinking, while physical signs involve headache, blurry or fuzzy vision, dizziness and sensitivity to light and noise.
 As for emotions, be on the lookout for irritability and sadness.
 Sleep changes may include sleeping more than usual, less than usual or having trouble falling asleep.

 These symptoms are only temporary, and if it’s your first concussion, you may not even notice them.
-Still, they’re worth keeping in mind because the best way to recover from any sort of traumatic brain injury (including a concussion) is to rest — think plenty of sleep, avoiding physically demanding activities, taking a break from contact or recreational sports, and easing slowly back into normal activities.
+Still, they’re worth keeping in mind, because the best way to recover from any sort of traumatic brain injury (including a concussion) is to rest — think plenty of sleep, avoiding physically demanding activities, taking a break from contact or recreational sports, and easing slowly back into normal activities.

 As for brain cancer, there’s good news: The most comprehensive (and long-term) study on the topic found little evidence that a traumatic brain injury could cause a brain tumor — and if the risk exists, it’s extremely small.

-By Deanna Pai
+by Deanna Pai

 If you’re in Southern California and you may have had a concussion, make an appointment with one of our neurologists.
 To schedule an appointment, call (800) USC-CARE (800-872-2273) or visit keckmedicine.org/request-an-appointment.